habibcomsats/NVFlare/docs/examples/hello_tf2.rst

    :language: python
    :pyobject: SimpleTrainer.execute

-Every NVIDIA FLARE client receives the model weights from the server in the :ref:`shareable <shareable>`.
+Every [BLINDED] FLARE client receives the model weights from the server in the :ref:`shareable <shareable>`.
 This application uses the ``exclude_var`` filter, so make sure to replace the missing layer with weights from the clients' previous training round:

 .. literalinclude:: ../../examples/hello-tf2/custom/trainer.py